 In the event of an administrative or monetary sanction, DHCS will provide the affected MCP with reasonable notice of DHCS' intent to impose the sanction.
 DHCS, at its discretion, may alert other persons and organizations that may be impacted or interested in the MCP's sanction.
-All sanction notices will be in writing and will include the effective date, duration of, and reason for each sanction proposed, as well as any appeal rights that the MCP has.^{50, 51} The MCP may request to meet and confer regarding the proposed sanction(s) if the request is in writing and provided to DHCS' Managed Care Operations Division (MCOD) contract manager within two business days of receipt of the notice.52
+All sanction notices will be in writing and will include the effective date, duration of, and reason for each sanction proposed, as well as any appeal rights that the MCP has.^{54, 55} The MCP may request to meet and confer regarding the proposed sanction(s) if the request is in writing and provided to DHCS' Managed Care Operations Division (MCOD) contract manager within two business days of receipt of the notice.56 a.
+Filing a Notice of Appeal.
+An MCP has the right to appeal a temporary suspension order issued as an immediate sanction by filing a written appeal with DHCS within 30 calendar days from the date the MCP receives notice of the order.